learnlatex/learnlatex.github.io/en/more-10.md

 Standard LaTeX has two methods to give bold symbols in math.
 To make an entire expression bold, use `\boldmath` before entering the expression.
-The command `\mathbf` is also available to set individual terms in upright bold roman.
+The command `\mathbf` is also available to set individual letters or words in upright bold roman.

 ```latex
 \documentclass[a4paper]{article}